Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 The most serious side effect is an allergic reaction.

 Hepatitis B is a serious disease that causes life-threatening liver damage.
 Worldwide about 350 million people are infected with the hepatitis B virus.
-Each year 620,000 people die, mostly due to cirrhosis and liver cancer caused by chronic hepatitis B infection.
-In the U.S., about 800,000 to 1.4 million people have chronic hepatitis B.
+Each year 620,000 people die, mostly due to cirrhosis and liver cancer caused by long-term (chronic) hepatitis B infection.
+In the US, about 850,000 to 2.2 million people have chronic hepatitis B.

 Hepatitis B is also known as serum hepatitis.
 It spreads through blood and sexual contact.
 The infection is seen with increased frequency among intravenous drug users who share needles and among the homosexual population.
 The photo above is an electron microscopy image of hepatitis B virus particles.
 (Courtesy of the CDC.)